Simple Sauces and Such

 There are many excellent pasta sauces on the market, and they can’t be beat for convenience.
 But they can’t compare to a homemade marinara, and the wonderful aroma that will permeate your kitchen as it cooks!

-This sweet caramel sauce makes a great addition to pies and ice creams, but you should try it along with the Pumpkin Bread Pudding!
+This sweet vegan caramel sauce makes a great topping for pies, ice cream, cakes, and bread puddings.
+Try it over Pumpkin Bread Pudding for an amazing treat!
 Contributed by Beverly Lynn Bennett (reprinted by permission of the author), author of Vegan Bites* and other titles*.
 Photo by Hannah Kaminsky. more→

 Include this wonderful sweet yet tart cranberry orange sauce at your next Thanksgiving feast.
 Contributed by Leslie Cerier from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking* (reprinted by permission of the author and Square One Publishing).
 Try this sauce with the Tempeh Stew with Wine and Shiitake Mushrooms.
-Photos by Hannah Kaminsky of Bittersweet. more→
+It makes about 2 cups, and a little goes a long way.
+Photos by Hannah Kaminsky. more→

 This super-easy cold sauce made with just three ingredients — vegan mayo, relish, and mustard — is perfect for simple sautéed or grilled tofu or tempeh recipes. more→